 COBALT’S APPROACH TO SAFE OPERATIONS

-Pilatus Aircraft, Ltd. has delivered over 1,400 PC-12 turboprop aircraft to customers throughout the world, many of which operate in remote locations.
+Pilatus Aircraft, Ltd. has delivered over 2,000 PC-12 turboprop aircraft to customers throughout the world, many of which operate in remote locations.
 Virtually all are still in operation.
-From the initial manufacturing run of the MU-300 until the cessation of manufacture of the Hawker 400XP, over 750 of the aircraft on which the Nextant 400XTi is based were delivered to civil operators and 180 were delivered to the U.S. military.
-Nextant Aerospace has remanufactured and delivered over 60 of these aircraft as 400XTs and 400XTis.
-Both of these aircraft have enjoyed such significant popularity due in large part to their reliability.
+This aircraft has enjoyed such significant popularity due in large part to its reliability.
 For their part, PlaneSense® share owners and Cobalt® customers enjoy an on-time departure rate of 99.5%+ after accounting for late passengers, weather delays and Air Traffic Control delays.

 Atlas Aircraft Center, Inc. is a sister company of PlaneSense, Inc. and Cobalt Air, LLC and is co-located with them at Portsmouth International Airport at Pease (KPSM) in Portsmouth, NH.
 In addition to being a F.A.R.
-Part 145 certificated Repair Station, it is an authorized fleet service center for the PlaneSense® program fractional fleet of Pilatus PC-12 aircraft as well as for program Nextant 400XTi jet aircraft.
+Part 145 certificated Repair Station, it is an authorized fleet service center for the PlaneSense® program fractional fleet of Pilatus PC-12 and PC-24 aircraft.

-Supporting the world’s largest civilian fleet of Pilatus PC-12s and a growing fleet of Nextant 400Xtis, it has been awarded the prestigious Pilatus Service Recognition Award and is a long-standing, repeat winner of the FAA Diamond Award for Excellence.
+Supporting the world’s largest civilian fleet of Pilatus PC-12s and a growing fleet PC-24 jet aircraft, it has been awarded the prestigious Pilatus Service Recognition Award and is a long-standing, repeat winner of the FAA Diamond Award for Excellence.
 All Atlas technicians attend airframe and engine OEM factory schools and follow a rigorous in-house training regimen.

 With the exception of engine hot-section inspections and overhauls, which are outsourced to the respective engine OEMs, Atlas is capable of, and performs virtually all, annual inspections, hourly inspections, avionics installations and repairs, airframe modifications and repairs, interior upgrades, propeller balancing and borescope inspections as well as routine maintenance, cleaning and other upkeep for the PlaneSense® program fleet.